 No User Names, Students are Invited

-With Zoom, students and teachers can avoid this annoyance all together.
-One you as a teacher create a Zoom account you can simply send an invitation link in order for you students to join.
+No user names, not adding people, just an easy to click link.
 This makes for an excellent experience for all involved and allows you the teacher to not worry your student missing class.